naupaka/pdf-show-highlights/README.md

 Be sure that you have all needed packages installed.
 You need `gcc` compiler, and package `poppler` (Gentoo) or `libpoppler-glib-dev` (Debian).

+If you want to learn more about the `poppler` methods for C, [this is the best site I've come across](https://developer.gnome.org/poppler/unstable/PopplerAnnot.html#PopplerAnnotText).

 It also works on OS X (manually installing dependencies through homebrew), although you may need to be very pedantic on telling the compiler where to find stuff before running make, e.g.:

 ```sh